 Today's world – driven by reality television – is much more of a hybrid of both ideas about luxury.
 This mashup of the two may be a bit more complicated to parse out in this forum…but you may have your ideas of how this would manifest amongst luxury automobile owners.

 Then again, I may be stuck in the 1970s.
-Hence why this Five Favorites post came about.
+Hence why this My Favorites post came about.
 If I lived the glamorous life – what would I drive?

-So, Austin and any of you A-List Bears, step away from my car!
-Here's the five you would most likely see me pull up in.
+So, for Nene Leakes and any of you A-Gays, step away from my car!
+Here's a list of vehicles you would most likely see me pull up in.

-2007-2012 MASERATI GRAN TURISMO: Not all vehicles required for the glamorous life have to carry passengers.
-You don't need an entourage or a posse to roll with.
+2007-Current MASERATI GRAN TURISMO: Not all vehicles required for the glamorous life have to carry passengers.
+You don’t need an entourage or a posse to roll with.
 I prefer to ride alone.
 When I do, I'd like to make a statement upon arrival.
 Sometimes, I'd rather sneak in while the party is jumping.
 If I roll alone, I should have something that would take me there in style with plenty of firepower on board.
-I also like to feel comfortable upon arrival, and calm after I leave.
+I also like to feel comfortable upon arrival and calm after I leave.
 What better way to do so in an Italian 2+2!
-Since not everyone is enamored with a Maserati, it's the perfect getaway machine.
-With either a 4.2 or 4.7litre V8 (S Models), there's enough thrust to keep me going.
+Since not everyone is enamored with a Maserati, it’s the perfect getaway machine.
+With a powerful V8 underneath its hood, there's enough thrust to keep me going.
 The Gran Turismo is also a very comfortable place to be with everything needed within reach.
 It's not perfect, but what is anymore?
 Besides, I would feel less of a [fill in your favorite anti-A-List expletive here] driving one.
 Seriously, would you hate anyone driving a Maserati?